There are many free OCD resources on the internet, here are a few that may help:

 Books

-There are many wonderful books about OCD and its therapy, here are a few:
+There are quite a few wonderful books about OCD and its therapy, here are a few:

 Facebook support groups